learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 * Vaccines are 100% effective.
 * Infected individuals that recover from the disease are now immune to catching the disease a second time (think Chickenpox)
-* Dead invidiuals are not contagious.
+* Dead indiviuals are not contagious.
 * All infections happen from person-to-person interaction
 * All individuals interact with the same amount of people each day
 * The `r0` value (pronounced _"R-nought"_) is a statistic from the Centers for Disease Control that estimates the average number of people an infected person will infect before they are no longer contagious.
 For this value, we assume: